Loading...

 • Description of the risk: The company risks an increase in its financial costs that may arise from the evolution of interest rates.

-• Potential impact: Increased cost of debt results in an impact on earnings and cash flows, and a decrease in profitability.
-Strong fluctuations in the value of financial instruments with potential impact on NAV.
-In the current context of negative interest rates, the method used by some banks of demanding a floor for the Euribor rate (which is used as a reference in the financing contracts) of 0%, has a negative effect on the financial costs.
+• Potential impact: Increased cost of debt, resulting in an impact on earnings and cash flows, and a decrease in profitability.
+Strong fluctuations in the value of financial instruments with potential impact on the net asset value (NAV).
+In the context of negative interest rates, the method used by some banks of demanding a floor for the Euribor rate (which is used as a reference in the financing contracts) of 0% has a negative effect on the financial costs.
 Indeed, an asymmetry is present since Retail Estates must pay a negative interest rate for its hedging instrument while the banks use a 0% floor.

-• Limiting factors and control: The company applies a conservative policy that minimises this interest rate risk.
+• Limiting factors and control: The company pursues a conservative policy, avoiding variable interest rates wherever possible.
+This contributes to the predictability of the results and the cash flows, which in turn facilitates a correct assessment of the risk.
 Retail Estates nv uses interest rate swaps to hedge the interest rate risk on long-term loans concluded at a floating interest rate.
 The maturity of these instruments is matched to the maturity of the underlying credits.
 If the Euribor rate (interest rate for short-term loans) falls sharply, the market value of these instruments will undergo a negative change.
 However, this is an unrealised and non-cash item.
-With an interest rate swap, the variable interest rate is exchanged for a fixed interest rate.
+In an interest rate swap, the variable interest rate is exchanged for a fixed interest rate.
 The company has limited the risk of “floors” with its 4 major banks as much as possible by allowing floors only for the portion of the credits that are not covered or by building in floors in the interest rate swaps.
-Please refer to note 34 et seq. of this annual report for more information about the hedges used by the company.
+Please refer to note 34 et seq. of the annual report for more information about the hedges used by the company.

 Counterparty risk